 Untouched forests, pristine white sand beaches, crystal waters filled with reefs, and diverse sea life: A South Pacific cruise offers the ultimate getaway from winters in both the northern and southern hemispheres.

-The South Pacific - with warm, humid temperatures hovering in the mid-70s - is a great destination at any time of the year.
-But don't let the humidity deter you, as the constant, brisk sea breezes make it more comfortable.
+The South Pacific with its warm, humid temperatures constantly hovering in the mid-'70s ℉ (low 20s ℃) - is a great destination at any time of the year.
+But don't let the humidity deter you, because of the constant, brisk sea breezes the humidity really isn't a problem.
 The most popular cruising season in the South Pacific is the dry season from May to October

-, when the winter trade winds that blow steadily during this time bring delightful temperature averaging between the upper 70's to lower 80's (degrees Fahrenheit) daily.
+when the winter trade winds that blow steadily during this time bring delightful temperatures averaging between the 70-80 ℉ (21-27℃) daily.

 The Wet Season (November-April)

 - Fewer travelers (discount pricing and more availability)

 The austral summer, occurring from November to April, is a warmer and more humid wet season, and it is characterized by heavy rainstorms interspersed with extreme sunshine.
 In October, the Solomon Islands

 , Papua New Guinea

 , Samoa, and Tahiti will be at their peak rain season while in November, the rains move towards Fiji

 and the height of their wet season begins, it’s recommended to avoid these months.
 The real benefit of coming to the South Pacific during the wet season is the lodging will be cheaper because it’s the low season and you’re sure to see considerably fewer crowds.
 It is also important to keep in mind that tropical storm season is within the wet season, anywhere from November to the end of March, depending on the weather conditions of the year that you're traveling.